grokify/fastly-guide-compute/docs/index.md

 1. Add a domain
 1. Add TLS certificate, which is required for Compute@Edge

-> Note: Compute@Edge requires TLS for connections, which requires a paid account.
+> Note: Compute@Edge requires TLS for connections.
+Free TLS is provided for Fastly subdomains, but a paid account is required to use your own domain.

 ## Edge Code Language Support